What is worm farming?

 Problem: rotting food

-Problem: Fruit flies or small white bugs and worms around farm
+Problem: Fruit flies or small white bugs and worms around the farm

 Cover food with damp paper